Timeline in the film...

 At the end of 2013, she became a camera assistant on the television series « Barrio Sur», directed by Michael Labarca, cinematographed by César Briceño.
 Which portrayed life in the poorest neighborhoods of Venezuela.
 In several scenes, she had the opportunity to take on the role of 1st AC - first assistant camera (focus puller).

 She closed the year working on the feature film « Mar Afuera » directed by Billy Cass and produced by the audiovisual cooperative PRO CINE.
 Once again, she collaborated with DOP Tonny Valera as second assistant camera with the help of their focus puller Nayan Perales.
-The film was shot for two months on the paradise Island of Coche, near Margarita, Venezuela.
+The film was shot for two months on the paradise Island of Coche Margarita, Venezuela.

 In 2015, Sara worked on the documentary « La Impunidad » for Villa del Cine, directed of photography Tonny Valera, as second assistant camera.